 The plan also includes actions on prepacked fruit and vegetables, takeaway food and beverage containers and plastic packaging.

-We will be engaging with government and key stakeholders in the lead up to the ban implementation dates to ensure actions are well considered.
+We are engaging with government and key stakeholders in the lead up to the ban implementation dates to ensure actions are well considered.
+An information paper providing further details of the Stage 1 items to be banned is provided in the publications section below.

 Some people in the community require certain single-use plastic items to meet their life needs.
 The department is consulting with the disability, health and aged-care sectors to better understand these needs and to provide exemptions for ongoing access to required items for which there are no suitable alternatives.